QuickLogic-Corp/quicklogic-fpga-toolchain/docs/source/tutorial/qlf_k4n8/PcfDescription.rst

 The PCF file is for fix placing the IO to a particular IO location on the device.
 For qlf_k4n8 device, user needs to create a pin mapping csv (as defined in Pin Mapping section).
 The user-defined pin names can then be specified in the pcf file for IO placement.
-Below mentioned CSV file corresponds to a pin-mapping defined for 24x24 device size for qlf_k4n8 device.
+Below mentioned CSV file(not part of package) corresponds to a pin-mapping defined for 24x24 device size for qlf_k4n8.

 .. toctree::
    :maxdepth: 2